nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/POMODORO.md

 The basic technique is as follows:

-1. Divide a larger task into smaller tasks.
+1. Divide a larger task into smaller tasks
-1. Decide upon a small task to work on.
+1. Decide upon a small task to work on
 1. Set a timer for **25 minutes**.
-   > **NOTE:** The timer should notify you _(e.g. buzz, beep, slap you in the face, etc...)_ when the 25 minutes has elapsed.
+   > **NOTE:** The timer should notify you _(e.g. buzz, beep, slap you in the face, etc...)_ when the 25 minutes has elapsed
-1. Work on the task until the timer ends.
+1. Work on the task until the timer ends
-1. When the timer ends, take a **2 - 5 minute** break.
+1. When the timer ends, take a **2 - 5 minute** break
-1. After the break, start over with _step 2_.
+1. After the break, start over with _step 2_

 Each _25 minute + 5 minute_ intervale is called a _"Pomodoro"_.